Actyx/Actyx/web/developer.actyx.com/docs/landing_page.md

 ## Actyx Platform Products

-The Actyx platform itself is made up of several different products and tools.
+The Actyx platform itself comprises several different products and tools.
 Here we provide an overview of some of the most important ones.

 ### ActyxOS